 When it comes to cold calling metrics, it can be difficult to get started.
-Clients come to us wondering how to improve on their cold calling campaigns but often have no benchmarks set in place for success.
+Clients come to us wondering how to improve on their cold prospecting campaigns but often have no benchmarks set in place for success.

 Tracking is one of the most important pieces in understanding how successful (or not) an outbound cold calling and prospecting campaign is performing.
 There are hundreds of activities and metrics that we monitor on a daily basis – but which ones hold the most value?